cchudzicki-ocw-testing/8.513-fall-2021/content/pages/assignments.md

 6. Weyl semimetals
 7. Fractional quantum Hall states
 8. Conformal field theories
-9. Haldane phase (or AKLT state) of spin-1 chain
+9. Haldane phase (or AKLT state) of the spin-1 chain
 10. Topological superconductors and Majorana zero modes
 11. Quantum critical point and critical exponents
 12. Or any other topic in condensed matter physics